Food safety practices to help prevent biological hazards

 Different types of biological hazards

 Biological hazards refer to organisms and substances produced by organisms that can make us sick.
 The temperature, pH level, and water activity are all factors that impact the growth of microorganisms such as bacteria, viruses, and parasites.
-It’s important to understand each type of microorganism to implement the food safety practices which will help prevent biological hazards.
+It’s important to understand each type of microorganism to implement food safety practices which will help prevent biological hazards.

 Bacteria

 Bacteria are single-celled microorganisms that can exist both in the environment as well as within humans and animals.
 They are capable of reproducing at a rapid rate and can be found in many foods but especially those that have been left out at room temperature for too long or cooked incorrectly.
-There are many different types of bacteria that can affect a product, but some examples are E. coli and salmonella.
-Both E. coli and salmonella cause illness when they enter the body through contaminated food or water.
-Symptoms of an E. coli or salmonella infection include fever, abdominal cramps, and diarrhea.

 Viruses

-Viruses are another form of biological hazard that can be found in food products such as milk or water.
-Viruses do not have a cellular structure like other living organisms do; instead, they must infect other cells to reproduce themselves.
-Viruses cannot be seen by the naked eye and can only be detected with laboratory testing.
-Some common viruses include hepatitis A, hepatitis B, and rotavirus.
+Viruses are another form of biological hazard that you can find in food products such as milk or water.
+They do not have a cellular structure like other living organisms do; instead, they must infect other cells to reproduce themselves.

 Parasites